JordanAnthonyKing/japanese/japanese.md

 すき is a **noun**.
 An adjectival noun, but still a noun.
 It is not a verb like in English.

-If this sentence were 1-1 with the common English meaning given, then every single part of it would be misdescribed by the particles.
+If this sentence were 1-1 with the common English meaning given, then every single part of it would be miss-described by the particles.

 -   は does not mark an actor
 -   が does not mark an object